XIMDEX/structured-data/doc/guide.md

 > [GET] http://localhost/api/v1/item/1?show=deprecated,uid,version

-This petition retrieve the same information about the item values adding the unique id for each value as *@uid* property, the item unique id as *@item*, and the version of the schema importation as *@version*.
+This request retrieves the same information about the item values, adding the unique id for each value as *@uid* property, the item unique id as *@item*, and the version of the schema import as *@version*.

 ```json
 {